Tongue Cancer

 Tumor removal

 Removing non-spread, early-stage tongue cancers usually requires minor surgery.
-In particular, spread tongue cancers may require removal of a substantial part of the tongue (partial glossectomy) and sometimes the entire tongue (total glossectomy).
-The surgeon determines the amount of area on the tongue to remove with the tumor according to preoperative examination, biopsy, and imaging tests.
+In particular, spread tongue cancers may require the removal of a substantial part of the tongue (partial glossectomy) and sometimes the entire tongue (total glossectomy).
+The surgeon determines the amount of area on the tongue to remove the tumor according to preoperative examination, biopsy, and imaging tests.
 Usually, the tongue tumor is removed with a safety margin, including some healthy tissue around it.
 The surgeon does this to make sure that no cancerous tissue is left behind.

 Lymph node removal

-During the surgery of tongue cancers, the surgeon removes the lymph nodes that are most likely to contain metastases in the neck through an incision made from the neck (neck dissection).
+During the surgery for tongue cancers, the surgeon removes the lymph nodes that are most likely to contain metastases in the neck through an incision made from the neck (neck dissection).
 The surgeon decides which of these lymph nodes to remove according to examination, biopsy, and imaging tests.
 Neck dissection is intended for treatment in cases where cancer has visibly spread to lymph nodes in the neck.
 Even if there is no metastasis, it is protective against future neck metastases.

 Tongue reconstruction